Overview of Regulatory and Ethics Approval for a Clinical Trial

 Institutional Review Board (IRB)

 In Singapore, IRBs oversee the ethical conduct of clinical trials, ensuring the rights, safety and well-being of trial participants.
-Prominent IRBs include the SingHealth Centralised Institutional Review Board (CIRB) and the Domain Specific Review Board (DSRB) by the National Healthcare Group (NHG).
-There are also IRBs within Institutes of Higher Learning like the National University of Singapore (NUS), Nanyang Technological University (NTU), research organizations like Agency for Science, Technology and Research (A*STAR) and private sector institutions.
+Prominent IRBs include the SingHealth Centralised Institutional Review Board (CIRB) and the Domain Specific Review Board (DSRB) by the NHG Health.
+There are also IRBs within Institutes of Higher Learning like the National University of Singapore (NUS), Nanyang Technological University (NTU), research organizations like Agency for Science, Technology and Research (A*STAR) and private sector institutions for other research in Singapore.